carbon-design-system/carbon-website-archive/src/content/guidelines/typography/overview.md

 <type-weight type="italic"></type-weight>

 ## Type Color
-Type color should be carefully considered.
-Legibility and accessibility are two keys.
+Type color should be carefully considered, with legibility and accessibility as paramount concerns.
 Keep type color neutral in running text.
 Use primary blue for primary actions.

 <grid-wrapper col_lg="8" flex="true">
     <do-dont-example correct=true>